email orders or request for further information

 Sonoma Compost Biodynamic Composts were developed with the assistance of experts from the Josephine Porter Institute of Applied Biodynamics and the Biodynamic Association of Northern California using the Demeter® Association’s Commercial Composting Standard as a guideline.
 The Demeter certification program was the first ecological label for organically produced foods.

 Sonoma Compost Biodynamic Composts are created using the same process used to produce our other trusted composts.
-These specialty products are lab tested and listed by the Organic Materials Review Institute (OMRI) for use in organic production and are Demeter Certified for use in Biodynamic vineyards, farms, market, and home gardens.
 For more detailed information see our Biodynamic Compost Information.

 Read Our Article in the Biodynamic Association of Northern California BDANC Newsletter(Click image)